START-Hack/UNCCD_STARTHACK24/README.md

   5. Explore early warning systems and applications for preventing degradation.

-Who are the users of this solution?
+# C. Who are the users of this solution?
 Main user: Government of Brazil
 Potential sub users: Entrepreneurs, Environmental Agencies, firefighters, General Public, and residents living near the affected areas.